 Magritte Art & vision of Surrealism

 René Magritte was one of the most famous surrealist painters of all time.
 His ability to challenge perception inspired many artists to come, such as Andy Warhol, Jan Verdoodt and Jasper Johns.
-His idiosyncratic vision of Surrealism has won over the hearts and minds of millions.
+Furthermore, his idiosyncratic vision of Surrealism has won over the hearts and minds of millions.

-His ability to give new meanings to everyday objects is exemplified in one of his most well-known pieces, The Treachery of Images.
+One of his most well-known pieces, The Treachery of Images exemplifies his ability to give new meanings to objects.
 It is an image of a pipe, and beneath it, a message that reads, “Ceci n’est pas une pipe” (“This is not a pipe”).

-This ability to make the mundane strange and the known unknown has solidified Magritte’s talents in the art world, and has profoundly affected the Conceptualist and Pop Art movements, to this very day.
+This ability to make the mundane strange and the known unknown has solidified Magritte’s talents in the art world.
+Eventually, it has profoundly affected the Conceptualist and Pop Art movements, to this very day.